Addaci/ai-and-history-collaboratory/README.md

 This collaboratory is a continuation of last the successful December 2024 marinelives-collaboratory, in terms of its focus on ai and history.

+The topic of our first online session on Tuesday, December 9th 2025 will be the coceptualisation, design and development of a Socratic research tool powered by Gemini [https://github.com/Addaci/Generative-Lives-Research-App/wiki], and its potential application within historical research.

-One of our first discussions will be to highlight a set of "burning topics", which members would like to propose for future sessions.
+One of our first asynchronous discussions will be to highlight a set of "burning topics", which members would like to propose for future sessions.